ashishbhandari/RetailStore/README.md

 # RetailStore

-**NOTE**: This repository demonstrates the Model View Presenter architecture for cart management and was inspired by Antonio Leiva's Android MVP
+**NOTE**: This repository demonstrates the **Model View Presenter** architecture for cart management and was inspired by Antonio Leiva's Android MVP.

 This Solution has been developed completely using android native and with keeping good design in mind.